alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 <tr>
 <td style="width:70px; padding-right:5px;"><img src="/public/destruct-o-match/dom3_boulder_undo.jpg"/></td>
 <td>
 The <strong>Undo</strong> Boulder gives a one-shot use of undoing your last move, as long as it did not involve a power-up.
 Similar to shuffles, you can bank 1 use at a time and it carries across levels.
-Unique to the HTML5 version, you keep all points from the undone move, so you want to build up a large group of boulders, clear it for a bunch of points, then undo it so you can clear it again.
+In the HTML5 version, you keep all points from the undone move.
 </td>
 </tr>
 </table>

 We can keep the game simpler by ignoring the Shuffle and Undo powerups.
-These are worth points, but Shuffle would require implementing randomness, which tends to be harder for AI to handle, and Undo requires maintaining whether we have access to an undo across levels, which I'd rather not do so that we can optimize each level independently.
-I can use these powerups manually when I think they're worth it.
+These both assist on earning points, but Shuffle would require implementing randomness.
+This would be harder for the AI to handle, because we'd have to average over the many possible future states to estimate the value of each action.
+It's possible, just expensive.
+Meanwhile, Undos force carrying around a bunch of extra state, which I just don't want to deal with.
-Remember, we're not targeting perfect play, we're targeting "good enough" play to hit the avatar score, so introducing some slack is okay if we make up for it later.
+So, I'll have my rules engine pretend these powerups don't exist.
+This will give up some points, but remember, we're not targeting perfect play, or even superhuman play.
+We just want "good enough" play to hit the avatar score of 2500.
+Introducing slack is okay if we make up for it later.

-Then, to avoid introducing time pressure, we can ignore the Timer powerup, as long as we commit to immediately removing the Timer Boulder before inputting the state into the AI.
-Similarly, we can ignore the Fill powerup if we commit to immediately removing it as well, which lets us avoid randomness in what blocks get added.
+(I can always use the Shuffle or Undo myself if I spot a good opportunity to do so later.)

+In similar veins, I will ignore the Fill powerup because it adds randomness on what blocks get added, and will ignore the Timer powerup because I want to treat the game as a turn-based game.
+These are harder to ignore, and my plan is to commit to clearing Timer boulders and Fill boulders as soon as I start the level.
+Then I'll transcribe the resulting grid into the AI and let it take over from there.

 This leaves Explode, Overkill, Multiplier, Morph, and Wild.
-Morph can be treated as identical to Wild, as long as we wait long enough for the Morph boulder to become whatever color we want it to be.
+Morph can be treated as identical to Wild, since we can wait for the Morph boulder to become whatever color we want it to be.
-So we only have to implement 4 powerups.
 The complexity these powers add is that after identifying a connected group, we may remove boulders outside that group.
 A group of blue boulders with an Overkill needs to remove every other blue boulder.
-So, for every group identified via flood-fill, we also need to track an "also-removed" set.
-(There were then a lot of annoying edge-cases, of which my favorite was bugs that occurred only when two Explode blocks were next to each other.)

-With that, we're done with the rules engine!
+So, for every group identified via flood-fill, we note any powerups contained in that group, then iterate over them to define an "also-removed" set for that action.
+(There are a lot of minor, uninteresting details here, my favorite of which was that Wild Boulders are not the same color as Explode Boulders and Explode Boulders are not the same color as themselves.)
+But with those details handled, we're done with the rules engine!

-...Almost done.
+Well, almost done.

 Step 2: Initial State